What one thing could you start doing, that would make a difference to your team?

 Something that gives something to others yet costs you nothing.

 Maybe you’ve heard about it before.
-It’s called “Appreciation”.
+It’s called Appreciation.

 You may be thinking, “I already appreciate people.
 They know I do”.
+Let me invite you to think about that for a moment.

+Trust me, it will have an impact even if it is very brief.
 They’ll hear what you say you admire, without the need for you to explain it.

 Be sincere.
 And see what happens.